AristideBH/aristide-bh/README.md

   - Responsive image
   - Flexible builder
 - Custom fonts configuration
-- And many small improvements to help you speed up your dev cycle.
+- And many more improvements to help you speed up your dev cycle.

 ## Installations